Edudeiko/edudeiko.github.io/_posts/2020-08-28-building_API_calls.md

 comments: true
 ---

-While I was working on one the project, I couldn’t find desired Spotify API calls.
+While I was working on the project, I couldn’t find desired Spotify API calls.
 At that time I was looking for the following:

 **1)** Search function which will deliver **Artist Name**, **song name**, **song ID**, **external URL** is handy to listen for a whole song, **explicit** has two values True or False, **preview** gives you 30 seconds to listen a song and a cover **image** for the specific song.